lruepke/FEM_lecture/sphinx/source/lecture3/fem_in_2d.rst

     T_{ex} \cong \tilde{T}= \sum_{j=1}^{n} N_j(x,y) T_j = N_j T_J,

 where the shape functions :math:`N_j(x,y)` are now function of both spatial dimensions.
-An example of a 2-D FEM mesh and associated shape functions are shown in Fi.
-X. Note that the structured quad mesh and the bi-linear shape functions are just one possibility of using the FEM in 2-D. There are many other possibility, like unstructured triangle meshes and higher order shape functions.
+An example of a 2-D FEM mesh and associated shape functions are shown in :numref:`fig:shapeFunc:2D:linear`.
+Note that the structured quad mesh and the bi-linear shape functions are just one possibility of using the FEM in 2-D. There are many other possibility, like unstructured triangle meshes and higher order shape functions.

 .. figure:: Schematic_FEM/shapeFunction_2D_Q1.svg
     :name: fig:shapeFunc:2D:linear